nansen-ai/evmchain-etl-table-definitions/README.md

 ## My Dataset doesn't show up?

 Certain datasets are currently private while others are public.
-If your blockchain is considered private, please sign up for a Nansen Developer Plan with your google cloud account.
+If your blockchain is considered private, please sign up for a Nansen Query Plan with your google cloud account.
 You will then be able to access theses private datasets.

 ## Public vs Private

 ### Public

-- fantom
 - celo

 ### Private

 - bsc
 - ronin
 - arbitrum
+- fantom